jgrillo/wordcount-service/README.md

 ## Performance profiling

-This section describes how to use Java Flight Recorder profile the performance of a running web application, and Java Mission Control to analyze the performance metrics.
+This section describes how to use Java Flight Recorder to profile the performance of a running web application, and Java Mission Control to analyze the performance metrics.
 We will also see how to invoke Java Flight Recorder from the command line for use with shorter-running